rachithaiyappa/rachithaiyappa.github.io/teaching/index.md

 I saw an opportunity in this to hint at the scientific methodology (hypothesis-data-iteration) :

-DS : I acknowledged their reponse pertaining to the differences in British versus American English.
-But to convey my thought, we spoke about two examples :
+DS: I acknowledged their response pertaining to the differences in British versus American English.
+But to convey my thought, we spoke about two examples:

-Case 1: skeptic vs sceptic : I asked them to go back in time to when a printing press did not exist and stamps containing individual letters might have been used to make documents.
-Trying not to get myself distracted into power laws in Physics, here is how it went :
+Case 1: skeptic vs sceptic: I asked them to go back in time to when a printing press did not exist and stamps containing individual letters might have been used to make documents.
+Trying not to get myself distracted into power laws in Physics, here is how it went:

 ~~~~
 Rachith: Suppose I pick out two letters from a book written in English, say `t` and `z`.